XLSForm/xlsform.github.io/_sections/home-english.md

 **Note that using non-text calculation types has no effect on using the calculation result within the form itself.** This is a common misunderstanding.

 If a label or hint is included, the question will be visible on the form and the calculated value will be shown in the input field or widget.
 This is generally only recommended for **readonly** questions to avoid re-calculating (erasing) a user-entered value.
-See example below:
+See the example below:

 | type      | name     | label                              | readonly   | calculation        |
 | --------- | -------- | -----------------------------------| ---------- | ------------------ |